GloriaGio/vqa-stm32mp2/README.md

 | MFB + CoAtt. | 51.2M   | 56.4        | 76.9       | 36.8       | 46.1      |

 Results were obtained using the knowledge distillation (KD) setup with BEiT-3 as teacher (see [Section 3.3](#33-training-procedure)).
-The best-performing model is **MFB + Attention**, which was then deployed on the STM32MP2 platform.
+The best-performing model is **MFB + Attention**, which was then deployed on the STM32MP2 MPU.

 ### 3.5 Deployment Analysis